-If the server response indicates that the host-meta resource is located elsewhere (a 301, 302, or 307 response status code), the client MUST try to obtain the resource from the location provided in the response.
+If the server response indicates that the host-meta resource is located elsewhere (a 301, 302, or 307 response status code), the client SHOULD try to obtain the resource from the location provided in the response.
 This means that the host-meta document for one host MAY be retrieved from another host.
-Likewise, if the resource is not available or does not exist (e.g. a 404 or 410 response status codes) using both the HTTP and HTTPS protocols, the client should infer that metadata is not available via this mechanism.
+Likewise, if the resource is not available or does not exist (e.g. a 404 or 410 response status codes), the client should infer that metadata is not available via this mechanism.

-The host-meta document SHOULD be served with the application/xrd+xml media type. [[media type registration pending]]
+The host-meta document SHOULD be served with the application/xrd+xml media type.